boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 All these are taking randomly amount of time and may occur also unintended.
 So they hard to take into consideration.
 I guess, they unfortunately half the runtime in too many cases.

-The measurments differs from test to test.
+The measurements differs from test to test.
 The charts shows just one example test run.

 More details about PSM may be found in: